afarhan5/Devops/1. Devops Assignments (Essential)/1. Linux-Shell-Github/README.md

 # Linux-Shell-Github
-- It contains total 8 Assignments, on Linux, Shell Scripting and Git topics (with Readme.md file of each assignment)
+- It contains total 8 Assignments, on Linux, Shell Scripting and Github topics (with Readme.md file of each assignment)